yihdego/react-workshop/README.md

 </table>

 ### Setup
-Before beginning the curriculum please fork this repository and then clone it into your local machine
+Before beginning the curriculum please fork this repositor, clone it into your local machine and install the node modules.

 #### Forking
-click Fork in the top right corner of this page
+click Fork in the top right corner of this page.

 #### Cloning
 Within your repository click the 'Clone or download' and then the clipboard icon.

-Then in your terminal input `git clone <paste github url here>`
+Then in your terminal input `git clone <paste github url here>` .

+#### Module Install
+While within the head directory of the repository on your machine run `npm install` in your terminal.

 ### After Setup
-Please click through to the appropriate day of the workshop
+Please click through to the appropriate day of the workshop.

 ### Resources